GrafKnusprig/HuntShowdownLoadoutRandomizer/README.md

 - **Set** - in the settings menu you can make a selection about the items you want to generate.
 These can be filtered via the rank and the search line to ensure a quick search.
 - **Rank** - the filter setting for the rank.
 Filters the item list to all possible items you can have in this rank.
 - **Dual Chance** - this is the probability in percent that pistols will be equipped as dual weapons, if the loadout allows it.
+- **Price** - this is the price limit you can set for your loadout.
 - **Quartermaster** - sets whether you have the Quartermaster Trait.
 - **First Aid Kit** - always includes a First Aid Kit in the tool selection.
-- **Melee Weapon** - always includes a melee weapon in the tool selection.
+- **Melee Tool** - always includes a melee weapon in the tool selection, which fits the loadout.

 ---